CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 	- Design PCB to connect all components
 	- Select and order motor + battery pack
 	- Success Plan for report due Friday the 19th
+	- Plan for confirming with masters students and getting them involved
 - Project stuff
 	- Email Pearce about Pipe Fitting
 	- collapsed:: true